i3drobotics/yolov5_on_Colab/README.md

 # Step 4- Download config files
 Run the fourth cell to download the clothing.yaml file and the yolov5x.yaml config files.
-Download the “clothing.yaml” file from the “yolov5/data/” folder Edit yaml file
+Download the “clothing.yaml” file from the “yolov5/data/” folder

+# Step 5- Edit config files
+Edit yaml file
 Change the “train” and “val” paths to desired names.
 Change “names” to your desired classes.
 An example yaml file for tools should look like:
 ![alt text](https://github.com/i3drobotics/yolov5_on_Colab/blob/master/example2.png?raw=true)

+Save the yaml file with the desired name and upload it back to “data” folder on colabs.

+Download the model config file you wish to use from the models directory.
+The following shows an example of “yolov5x.yaml” file.
+Edit "nc" in line 2 to correlate with the number of classes in the first config file.
+Upload this file back to the models directory on Google Colab.

+# Step 6- Upload images
+Create two directories- one called "images" and one called "labels".
+Create two directories called "train" and "val" in both the "images" and "labels" directories.
+Place the training and validation images and training and validation labels in the corresponding directories.

+Upload these to the ml_yolo folder.
+Once this is completed, the folder structure should look like the following: